New Jersey Failure To Accommodate Disability Lawyer

 There are federal and state laws that protect the right of New Jersey residents to seek reasonable accommodation for their disability from an employer or prospective employer.
 Unfortunately, many employers do not take these legal obligations seriously.
 In many cases, an employer may unreasonably refuse a requested accommodation or even fail to engage in good-faith negotiations with an employee over their request.

-An experienced Monmouth County disability discrimination lawyer can help you in these situations.
+An experienced New Jersey disability discrimination lawyer can help you in these situations.
 At Poulos LoPiccolo PC, we represent individuals who face illegal disability discrimination.
 We can work with you in seeking a reasonable accommodation from your employer–and if necessary engage in litigation to vindicate your legal rights.